Crunching the numbers:

 The location of a data analyst's job within Florida can also impact their salary.
 Generally, urban areas tend to offer higher pay due to increased demand for skilled professionals and higher living costs.

-Industry: A variety of Data fields
+Industry: A variety of data fields

 • Technology companies: Driving innovation with data-driven insights.